joclement/Dotfiles/README.md

 ========
 This repository includes all of my custom Dotfiles.

-This repository uses some of the content from github.com/michaeljsmalley/Dotfiles, especially for linking the Dotfiles.
-I thank him for sharing his Dotfiles.

 This Dotfiles repository focuses on:
 * zsh using antigen
 * vim